BigelowLab/maxnetic/README.md

 model and the input environmental data in a permutation test.
 A baseline prediction is made using th For each variable, the variable data is randomly shuffled and a temporary prediction is made.
-The Pearson’s correlation coeeficient is then computed for the baseline and temporary models.
+The Pearson’s correlation coefficient is then computed for the baseline and temporary models.
 A high correlation tells us that that variable doesn’t have much influence on the model output, while conversely a low correlation tells us that the variable has significant importance when computing the